Hello, I’m a retired Semiconductor Physicist and I run the New Forest Observatory.

 Fun comes to an end at some point though, and you have to go out to work.
 I took an H.N.C. ((Higher National Certificate)) whilst working for the Culham Labs in Oxford, and received Distinctions in Applied Physics and Pure mathematics from Oxford Polytechnic [now Oxford Brookes University].
 This set me up to take a degree in Physics, Maths and Astronomy at Sussex University [1975 – 1978] where I managed to scrape a First.
 This also put me off anything to do with Astronomy for about 5 years!”

 I then went to work at Philips Research Labs, Redhill, Surrey and at the same time took a PhD at Surrey University which was awarded in 1982.
-I spent a total of 15 years in Industry [including 3 years in my University spin out company Mesophotonics Ltd.] and finally spent 23 years at the University of Southampton where I was a Professor of Photonics.
-Somehow I also found the time to create and sell two other companies.
+I spent a total of 15 years in Industry [including 3 years in my University spin out company] and finally spent 23 years at a Russell Group University retiring in 2010.

 Purchasing the Celestron Nexstar

-At the beginning of 2002 I found myself in a situation I had never encountered before, I had some spare cash to buy myself a good quality telescope and plumped for the Celestron Nexstar 11″ GPS with Hyperstar attachment.
+At the beginning of 2002 I found myself in a situation I had never encountered before, I had some spare cash to buy myself a good quality telescope and I was living in an area that was half-reasonable (light pollution-wise) for some astronomy work.
+I plumped for the Celestron Nexstar 11″ GPS with Hyperstar attachment.
 I used this for visual work only [the Hyperstar remained untouched in its box] for two years, carrying the kit in and out of doors on any clear night.
 In November 2004 I bought my first CCD, a Starlight Xpress SXV-H9C which was a perfect match for the Hyperstar lens.
 All my initial images were taken with the fantastic Hyperstar working at an amazing f#1.85.

 The Takahashi Sky 90